-Are Super Artificial Intelligences going to make humanity obsolete?
+Are Super AIs going to make humanity obsolete?

-If you’re not worried about this maybe you should be since some of the leading technical minds of our time are clearly very concerned.
-Eminent theoretical physicist, Stephen Hawking said about AI: “it would take off on its own, and re-design itself at an ever increasing rate.
+If you’re not worried about this maybe, you should be since some of the leading technical minds of our time are clearly very concerned.
+Eminent theoretical physicist, Stephen Hawking said about AI: “It would take off on its own, and re-design itself at an ever-increasing rate.
 Humans who are limited by slow biological evolution, couldn’t compete, and will be superseded.”
 Visionary entrepreneur and technologist Elon Musk said: “I think we should be very careful about artificial intelligence.
-If I had to guess at what our biggest existential threat is, it’s probably that.
+If I had to guess what our biggest existential threat is, it’s probably that.
 So we need to be very careful,” No less than Bill Gates seconded his concern: “I agree with Elon Musk and some others on this and don’t understand why some people are not concerned.”

 The term Singularity is taken from mathematics where it refers to a function that becomes undefined at a certain point beyond which its behavior becomes impossible to predict such as happens when the curve goes to infinity.
 Mathematician John von Neumann first used the term in the context of Artificial Intelligence, a usage later popularized by Science Fiction writer Vernor Vinge and subsequently in the book, “The Singularity is Near,” by Ray Kurzweil published in 2005.

-Machines with a human level capability or beyond to comprehend the world around them would indeed be a technology of awesome power and potential and as with all powerful technologies it uses, potential for misuse and the possibilities for unintended consequences should always be a matter of great concern.
+Machines with a human-level capability or beyond to comprehend the world around them would indeed be a technology of awesome power and potential and as with all powerful technologies it uses, the potential for misuse and the possibilities for unintended consequences should always be a matter of great concern.
 However, the idea of a Singularity caused by increasing machine intelligence without limit begs for further analysis.

 Can intelligence really be increased without limit?

-Knowledge is an internal model that can be used to predict external phenomena and serve as a basis for visualizations for things that don’t yet exist but can be realistically brought about.
-So for intelligence to increase without limit and still be intelligence presupposes that a model can be a made better without limit, that there can be in fact such a thing as a perfect model.
+Knowledge is an internal model that can be used to predict external phenomena and serve as a basis for visualizations of things that don’t yet exist but can be realistically brought about.
+So for intelligence to increase without limit and still be intelligent presupposes that a model can be made better without limit, that there can be in fact such a thing as a perfect model.
 But that doesn’t really make sense since, from the theoretical standpoint at least, a perfect model of something would be identical to its prototype in all respects.
-That implies that the infinite intelligence siting at the top of the curve that gives the Singularity its name would have the entire universe encompassed within its own mind.
-Man creates god?
+That implies that the infinite intelligence sitting at the top of the curve that gives the Singularity its name would have the entire universe encompassed within its own mind.
+Does man create god?

 Does intelligence automatically imply purpose?

-Human beings come ready made with an array of motivations, starting with a desire to survive but ultimately we are motivated by a fairly rich set of evolved desires and aversions that result in behavior patterns that were conducive to the survival of our species in the environment in which we evolved.
+Human beings come ready-made with an array of motivations, starting with a desire to survive but ultimately, we are motivated by a fairly rich set of evolved desires and aversions that result in behavior patterns that are conducive to the survival of our species in the environment in which we evolved.
 We share all of these motivations except one with many other species.
 The exception is that humans have a built-in motivation to alter their environment in a way not seen in any other known life forms.